 Individuals with mild to moderate cases of Autism generally have more analytical, straight-forward thought patterns, which make them great at certain tasks like building computers, writing code, playing video games, solving puzzles, drawing, etc. The trouble is that all these activities are usually done while sitting.
 In case you haven’t heard: Sitting is the new smoking.Recent studies have linked prolonged periods of sitting to chronic diseases like Type 2 Diabetes and Heart Disease.
 While anyone who sits at a desk for work is at risk, individuals with Autism are especially susceptible to these conditions due to their skillset and general interests.

-An increase in stress and a sedentary lifestyle can also lead to sleep issues – in anyone – but those with Autism are predisposed to sleep disorders.
+Stress levels and a sedentary lifestyle can cause sleep issues in anyone, but individuals with Autism have a higher likelihood of developing sleep disorders.
 Insomnia, trouble falling asleep and trouble staying asleep are all issues that individuals with Autism face.

 Forming Healthy Habits

-Because routines are particularly attractive to individuals with Autism are especially drawn to routines, it can be tough to swap out unhealthy habits for healthy ones.
-For example: If someone with ASD is used to coming home after work and playing video games for the rest of the night after work, they will be very reluctant to change this habit will be very low.
+Because routines are particularly attractive to individuals with Autism, swapping out unhealthy habits for healthy ones can be challenging.
+For instance, if someone with ASD is accustomed to playing video games for the rest of the night after work, they will be very reluctant to change this habit.
 A workout buddy, a fitness accountability partner or a personal trainer can help in this area.